sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 Thank you for using this plugin!

 Your feedback is very much appreciated.
-If you have a feature idea/request or found a bug, you can tag me over [nostr][me-njump] or open an [issue on GitHub][gh-issues].
+If you have a feature idea/request or found a bug, tag me over [nostr][me-njump] or open an [issue on GitHub][gh-issues].

 If you like this plugin and want to support me, you can send me sats via the Bitcoin Lightning Network.
-Visit my [Alby page][me-alby] or zap me on [nostr][me-njump].
+Check out my [Alby page][me-alby].

 ⚡ Lightning address: